 Electricity

 Repair Category 2

-Notes There is exposed cabling in the entrance porch.
-I am unaware if this is live or redundant.

-There is an older socket in the dining room.

-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
+A certificate of electrical safety has been seen which considers the wiring to be satisfactory, albeit dated in some areas.
+The electrical installation appears of mixed age with older style consumer unit and fittings.
+Further advice will be available from a NICEIC/SELECT registered electrician.